Ann Sutton: Clearing the decks

 In 2010, Ann Sutton removed all the looms from her studio; a radical step for someone who had made an international reputation as a weaver and textile artist.
 While she had previously pioneered the use of computer-aided looms, she now got rid of them completely.
 This heralded a new phase of visual research and making, in which she worked increasingly in paint, drawing, and progressing to what she calls "spatial drawing".
 Her initial work was shown in a solo exhibition: "Counterpoint", curated by Gill Hedley at the Patrick Heide Contemporary Art gallery in London.
 More new work was unveiled at her invited solo exhibition within "Collect" at the Saatchi Galleries, London in 2015.
 Increasingly, her studio research and making involved new material combinations, and getting still further away from traditional ideas of support.
 In 2016 she was shown at "Taste" at Artgenève, and in 2016–17 her solo exhibition "On The Grid" toured UK public galleries, including Gallery Oldham, Lancashire, The Potteries Museum, Stoke-on-Trent, and in 2018 at the Winchester Gallery, University of Southampton.
 In 2017 Sutton gave the Fielding Talk under the title "Rebel with a Cause" for the Crafts Council, at St Martin in the Fields, London.
 In 2018 her work was included in "The Most Real Thing: Contemporary Textiles and Sculpture" at the NewArtCentre, Roche Court, Wiltshire, England, who now represent her as an artist.
 A major solo exhibition: “Ann Sutton: On From Weaving – Works 1955-2021” opened at the NewArtCentre Roche Court in November 2021.

 Sutton's work is included in public collections in the UK and worldwide including Tate, the Victoria and Albert Museum, City of Leeds Museums (Lotherton Hall), National Museum of Wales, and the Crafts Council.

-Travel, awards and international work
+Prizes, travel awards, and international work

 Sutton has travelled extensively as part of her work, often in connection with awards, teaching and consultancies.
 Highlights include: